Tests (and recommendations) of bicycle parts, esp. mini-pumps, dynamo lighting & leather saddles

 The analysis needed to understand what is good, bad, and what is needed in bicycle lamps and dynamos along with all descriptions of experiments that I did is so extensive, that I placed it into a separate section in Nov.
 2017.
 This deals e.g. with LED light colour, effectiveness of lamps in the mist, difference between what you see in reality and beamshots, analysis of lighting regulations such as the German StVZO, and much more.

-- Bicycle lighting Reviews of headlamps, taillamps, dynamos and some oddities.
-Start here to see what is good and bad in products, after that you can read the analysis section to see why something is good or bad.
-There are links to the analysis section where I explain how to determine what makes good and bad lights and dynamos, how to analyse beamshots, and much more.
+- Bicycle lighting Reviews of headlamps, taillamps, dynamos and some oddities (non standard lights).
+Start here to see what is good and bad in products, where appropriate there are links to the analysis section in which I explain how to determine what makes good and bad lights and dynamos, how to analyse beamshots, and much more.

 - Leather saddles Mainly from Brooks.
 Also analysis and correpondence with manufacturers, experiments, and a number of modifications that I made to leather saddles.